rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 State bits
 ~~~~~~~~~~

-* **State bits** ``se`` is an array of eight booleans.
-The boolean elements defines
+The **State bits** ``se`` is an array of eight booleans.
+They are defined from
-  the status of the site to :term:`NTS`.

-* It is technically valid in RSMP to set the boolean elements to a nonsensical
-  values, e.g. all boolean elements to ``false``, but it is not defined how to
-  interpret it at the receiving end
+the supervision system point of view and are meant to stay unmodified all the
+way up the national traffic center.
+But some of the state bits are only meant
+to be used internally in the supervision system and can not be sent with RSMP
+(bit 2 and 8).

+The state bits are specifically designed for :term:`NTS`.

 A definition of each boolean element (1-8) is presented in the figure below.
 The signal exchange list (SXL) may define a more detailed definition.